gurjeetsinghvirdee/W3Schools-Frontend-Development-Exercises/HTML/Attributes/What is Attributes.md

-# In HTML, attributes are additional information provided within the opening tag of an element.
+<p>In HTML, attributes are additional information provided within the opening tag of an element.
 They modify the behavior or appearance of the element.
-Here's an example of how you might use attributes in HTML, represented in Markdown format for clarity:
+Here's an example of how you might use attributes in HTML, represented in Markdown format for clarity:</p>

 ## HTML Attributes Examples